jhchein/AzureML-Job-Replayer/README.md

 python main.py --source config/source_config.json --target config/target_config.json --limit 1 --dry-run
 ```

-This will extract one job from the source workspace and simulate the replay in the target workspace without submitting it.
+This will extract ~~one~~ all jobs from the source workspace and simulate the replay for one job in the target workspace without submitting it.

 ---